 Open-Plan Collaboration Zones and Focus Rooms

-Open-plan designs work well as flexible collaboration zones.
+Open-plan designs work well as flexible team spaces and support modern workplace collaboration strategies.
 They support standups, design reviews, quick huddles, and spontaneous conversations that spark innovation.
 But they fail when treated as the only workspace mode.

 Smart flex offices pair open spaces with quiet focus rooms or soundproof pods for deep work, client calls, and interviews.
 A product team might start in a lounge area brainstorming, move to a focus pod for a user interview, then return to an open zone to synthesize findings, all within the same flex space.